-How to Allow Duplicate Slugs in WordPress?
+How to Allow Duplicate Slugs in WordPress & WooCommerce URLs?

 Example URLs with duplicated slugs

-How WordPress Handles Duplicate Slugs
+Why WordPress Adds "-2" to Duplicate Slugs

 When you publish a post, page, or taxonomy term, WordPress creates a slug from the title.
 The slug is the part of the URL that identifies the item, for example (for "About us" page):